RebeccaColquhoun/seismo_det/README.md

 # Structure

 Code is provided to download data, pick waveforms and calculate the 4 parameters of interest.
 It then extracts relevant parameters into DataFrames which can be used for further analysis, plotting etc.

+Warm colors show code files.
+Cool colors show data and results files which are made as the different code files are run.
+Darker colors are directories, whilst lighter colors are files.

 ```mermaid
 flowchart LR
     A[seismo_det] --> C[Data]